 WorkHub is a Forge app for Jira Cloud, accessible from the Apps menu in your Jira navigation bar.
 It provides a full-screen application with a sidebar for navigating between modules.

-The app contains seven modules:
+The app contains eight modules:

-• Scheduler — Gantt-like resource planning across all your Jira projects
+- Scheduler — Gantt-like resource planning across all your Jira projects

-• Time Tracking — log worklogs against any Jira issue
+- Time Tracking — log worklogs against any Jira issue

-• Timesheets — submit and approve weekly timesheets
+- Timesheets — submit and approve weekly timesheets

-• Leave — request and approve time off
+- Leave — request and approve time off

-• Reports — utilization, worklog, leave, and planned-vs-actual reports
+- Reports — utilization, worklog, leave, and planned-vs-actual reports

-• Settings — field mapping, capacity schemes, holidays, permissions (admin only)
+- Settings — field mapping, capacity schemes, holidays, permissions (admin only)

-• My Account — personal preferences and assigned schemes
+- My Account — personal preferences and assigned schemes

 Field Mapping Back to top

-On first launch, a Field Setup Dialog asks you to configure which Jira fields represent the start and end dates for your issues.
-This is the only required configuration — the app uses Jira's native Assignee, Status, and Original Estimate fields automatically.
+On first launch, a Field Setup Dialog asks you to choose where WorkHub stores the start date and end date of your issues — the two dates that place an issue bar on the scheduler timeline.
+This is the only required configuration — the app uses Jira's native Assignee, Status, and Estimate fields automatically.

 Automatically detected fields